Get Started with a Free Quote!

 What is the TMF Match List?

-What is MATCH in payment processing?
+What is the TMF List in payment processing?

 If a merchant believes they have been erroneously listed or wishes to dispute their placement on the list, they should contact the acquiring bank or payment processor responsible for reporting the information to the MATCH or TMF database and follow their specific dispute resolution process.